-Companies' contribution to the positive economy is assessed on the basis of the percentage of revenues generated in businesses that address the Sustainable Development Goals.
+Companies' contribution to the positive economy is based on the share of turnover generated on activities targeting the 4 themes below, with a view to contributing to the SDGs.
 About 60 activities are listed and classified into four key themes of the positive economy, in order to target a social and environmental impact.